franaudo/coding_induction/later_on/documentation.md

-## How to build your documentation with Sphinx
+# How to build your documentation with Sphinx [WIP]

 Here you can find detailed info about `sphinx` and how to get started with `rst`: <https://sphinx-tutorial.readthedocs.io/start/>.
 You probably won't need to do any modification to the source files for the documentation, but it is always good to learn new stuff! ;)